Navneetkrh/Peer2PeerNetworking/readme.md

 - `seed.py`: This file contains the `Seed` class which is responsible for handling the seed node in the network.
 It includes methods for listening to incoming connections and handling peers.

+- `seedspawner.py`: This file is used to start multiple seed nodes from ports starting from 5000.
+It will ask for the number of seed nodes to start.
 - `config.txt`: This file contains the IP addresses and ports of the seed nodes in the network.

 - `outputfile.log`: This file is used for logging.